langchain4j/langchain4j/README.md

 ## Disclaimer
 Please note that the library is in active development and:
 - Many features are still missing.
 We are working hard on implementing them ASAP.
 - API might change at any moment.
-At this point we prioritize good design in the future over backward compatibility now.
+At this point, we prioritize good design in the future over backward compatibility now.
 We hope for your understanding.
 - We need your input!
-Please let us know what features you need and your concerns about current implementation.
+Please let us know what features you need and your concerns about the current implementation.

 ## Current capabilities:
 - [AI Services](https://github.com/langchain4j/langchain4j-examples/blob/main/src/main/java/AiServicesExamples.java)